marcteys/ylop/README.md

 ###Debug
 * new random seed
-*create a tri from the two nearest
+* create a tri from the two nearest
+* zoom function( ducplication in bigger the 100px around)